ICCA Membership Directory

 Areas of specialisation

-Construction and engineering, Energy, Investment and investment treaties, Public international law, Regulatory, State contracts/PPP, Transport
+Banking and finance, Energy, Investment and investment treaties, State contracts/PPP, Transport

 Publications